AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 # AWS Level 1 Course Notes
 #### Started Jan 27, 2021

+## AWS
+* Amazon Web Services
+* Global cloud platform
+* Allows users to host and manage services on the internet
+* Infrastructure as a Service (IaaS)
+  * Users do not need to manage the back-up, storage, or power supply of servers

+* Platform as a Service (PaaS)
+  * Users do not have to manage the binary of their application languages (Java, Python, etc.)

+* Software as a Service (SaaS)
+  * Users get email and queuing capabilities

+<hr><hr>

 ## IAM (Global)
 * Identity and Access Management
 * Users & Groups